FREQUENTLY ASKED QUESTIONS

 Who developed this technology?
 How was it invented?

-What is a silicon stator?
+What is a printed circuit board stator?

 A PCB (printed circuit board) stator is a unique technology that allows the copper windings of the motor to be etched as coils into a thin, disc-shaped PCB.
 The PCB stator greatly reduces the size and weight of the motor.